Penn Global Research & Engagement Grant Program Apply for a Research Grant

 TERM

 Penn Global Research Grants have historically averaged terms of 1 to 3 years; however we welcome proposals for longitudinal research and engagement beyond 3 years as a proposal's focus and scope may merit.
-Other exceptions will be made on a case-by-case basis.
+Other exceptions may be made on a case-by-case basis.

 BUDGET

-There is no minimum or maximum award amount for Penn Global Research Grants, although awards generally range between $10,000 and $150,000, depending on the Funding Track..
+There is no minimum or maximum award amount for Penn Global Research Grants, although awards generally range between $10,000 and $150,000, depending on the Funding Track.
 Exceptions may be made on a case-by-case basis.

 Allowable & Unallowable Costs